 To correctly calibrate a torque wrench, it is first placed horizontally into a torque applicator and connected to a digital torque transducer – this combined is the torque wrench calibration tool.
 In either a clockwise or an anti-clockwise direction, torque is then applied by applying force until the instrument makes an audible ‘click’ or ‘breaks’ (folds) to indicate the instrument has reached the set value.

-In certain cases, a torque wrench multiplier tool can be used to increase the amount of torque in small spaces or using a lower range torque wrench.
+In certain cases, a torque wrench multiplier tool can be used to increase the amount of torque in small spaces or using a lower-range torque wrench.

-The torque wrench calibration procedure is carried out over 3-5 test points, spaced equally across the instruments measuring range.
+The torque wrench calibration procedure is carried out over 3-5 test points, spaced equally across the instrument measuring range.
 Some instruments are non-adjustable or ‘pre-set’ torque tools, in which case, the repeatability is tested 10 times for accuracy.